 Cynthia Renfro, Senior Program Consultant, Climate & Environment Program.
 Pronouns: she, her, hers.
 Cynthia is the principal and CEO at Civis Consulting LLC, a consulting firm launched in 2012 to support philanthropic institutions and community-based organizations in developing and implementing strategic and intentional programs.
 Cynthia served as a consultant on LGF's LGBTQ Program Expansion project in 2016-2017 and managed LGF's LGBTQ Program from 2018 to 2020.
 Cynthia previously worked at the Marguerite Casey Foundation, the Beldon Fund, and the Turner Foundation in Atlanta.
 Cynthia serves on the board of directors of the Public Citizen Foundation and Funders for LGBTQ Issues and has joined the Advisory Committee for Front and Centered.
 She previously served on the boards of the National Committee for Responsive Philanthropy, the National Network of Grantmakers, the Environmental Leadership Program, and the Neighborhood Funders Group, as well as on the Capital Campaign Advisory Committee at the Highlander Research & Education Center.
 Cynthia is a graduate of the University of California at Los Angeles, where she received a Bachelor of Arts degree in history, and went on to become a Rackham Merit Fellow Ph.D student of American History at the University of Michigan.
 Cynthia loves to read sci fi, binge watch netflix with her partner, and sail in Puget Sound.
 But she is currently most excited about playing a role with some of the best social justice philanthropy in the South.

-Hilary Rau, Program Manager, HEP Program.
+Hilary Rau, Higher Education in Prison Program Manager.
 Pronouns: she, her, hers.
-Hilary is an attorney and policy advocate who has spent her career advocating for racial, disability, and gender justice.
-Most recently, Hilary was Vice President of Policy and Community Engagement at the Center for Policing Equity (CPE), a research and action group dedicated to advancing racial justice in public safety systems.
-In this role, Hilary founded, built out, and led the organization's policy arm as CPE grew from a small university-affiliated research group to a mid-size nonprofit organization with more than 100 employees.
+Prior to joining the Laughing Gull Foundation, Hilary was Vice President of Policy and Community Engagement at the Center for Policing Equity, a research and action group dedicated to advancing racial justice in public safety systems.
+In this role, Hilary founded, built out, and led the organization's policy team as CPE grew from a small university-affiliated research group to a mid-size nonprofit organization with more than 100 employees.
 Prior to working at CPE, Hilary served as a staff attorney at a university-based research and action group focused on gender justice advocacy.
 She began her career as a civil rights attorney in private practice, representing victims of police brutality and employment discrimination.
-She is a member of the Chapel Hill Community Police Advisory Committee.
-Hilary received her JD from the University of California--Los Angeles School of Law and her Bachelors degree from Pomona College.